tur-ium/COVIDeforestAlert/README.md

 All the code is publicly available and can be found as a live version hosted on Google Colabatory, and on [GitHub](https://github.com/tur-ium/COVIDeforestAlert/).

-### How to use COVIDeforestationAlert
-1. Go to the [live version](https://github.com/tur-ium/COVIDeforestAlert/).
-You may be asked to log in with a Google account*.
-2. Choose a country.
-Choices: "BRA" (Brazil), "COL" (Colombia), or any 3 letter country code from here https://www.worldatlas.com/aatlas/ctycodes.htm  The country must be close to the equator (within 30 degree north or south), otherwise deforestation data won't be available
-3. Go to ``Runtime`` -> ``Run All`` in the top menu
-4. Scroll down to the bottom of the page to see a graph of deforestation events against number of COVID cases We use Python and Jupyter notebook in order to produce the interface

-* If this is not an option, you can run the version from [GitHub](https://github.com/tur-ium/COVIDeforestAlert/) on your own computer.
 #### Troubleshooting

 If the Live Code doesn't run, and you know Python download [Jupyter lab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) (Google sign in required, we do not log who accesses), download the [notebook](COVIDeforestAlert.ipynb) and run the notebook on your own machine.